dartmouth-cs52-16x/16X-git-map/README.md

   - **Commit your changes:** ```git commit -am "i made some changes"```
     - ``-a`` means all changes
     - ``-m`` indicates that your commit message follows directly, a commit message is required.
+  - Example of sample commit chains for a pull request that adds new payments feature to a e-commerce website
+    - Setup and initialize new Charge Table
+    - Add API call to generate a new Charge
+    - Add task that processes new charges
+    - Add tests to make sure charge amounts are accurate between server and client

 ## 5) Git Pull
 ### Designers